Field Trip FAQ

 - What if a student is absent on the day of our trip?

 The student(s) who are absent will receive a Student Ticket Voucher.
-This voucher is redeemable for one year.
+This voucher is redeemable up to one year.
 They can come at a later time with their parents.
 The parents will need to purchase a ticket.

 - We do not offer refunds to parents who could not make the trip.